kunalmemane/Java-DSA/README.md

 ## Getting Started

 Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Here we try to understand, solve & implement DSA concepts in JAVA with proper java concepts implementation.

-## Folder Structure
+## Repository Structure

-The workspace contains two folders by default, where:
+The workspace contains separate Branches for each Data Structure & Algorithm, where:

-- `src`: the folder to maintain sources
+- `datastructures`: the folder to maintain all data structures
-- `lib`: the folder to maintain dependencies
+- `algorithms`: the folder to maintain all algorithms

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> If you want to improve code or have any alternate optimized solution, please feel free to raise PR with your modified & improved changes.

-## Dependency Management
+## Thank You

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+> CXK (@codexkunal)